dav/AloharDemo/README.md

 ##Alohar Demo##

-This open source project demonstrates how to integrate Alohar SDK into your iOS and Android application.
+This project demonstrates how to integrate Alohar SDK into your iOS and Android application.

 ###About Alohar###